kitnil/guix-artwork/website/posts/packaging-tutorial.md

 # Conclusion

-This tutorial was an showcase of the sophisticated package management that Guix boasts.
+This tutorial was a showcase of the sophisticated package management that Guix boasts.
 At this point we have mostly restricted this introduction to the `gnu-build-system` which is a core abstraction layer on which more advanced abstractions are based.

-Now where do we go from here?
+Where do we go from here?
 Next we ought to dissect the innards of the build system by removing all abstractions, using the `trivial-build-system`: this should give us a thorough understanding of the process before investigating some more advanced packaging techniques and edge cases.